 - Online retailers will have to navigate the state compliance challenges that may occur and may be required to charge sales tax in states even when it has no property or employees in that state

 Is your company reliant on online shopping and commerce in different states?
-Reach out to James to see how we can help navigate these new challenges.
+Reach out to firstname.lastname@example.org to become a client and see how we can help navigate these new challenges.